HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_pécastaing-boissière_muriel/index.md

 ## Ouvrage et direction de numéro de revue

- Annie Besant: Struggles and Quest.
+ — *Annie Besant: Struggles and Quest*.
 Londres : TPH, 2017

 ## Article dans une revue

- “'Rents in the Veil of Time': Annie Besant's Auto-biographies of Giordano Bruno” in Cahiers victoriens et édouardiens 98, Automne  2023
+ — “'Rents in the Veil of Time': Annie Besant's Auto-biographies of Giordano Bruno” in *Cahiers victoriens et édouardiens* 98, Automne  2023

 ## Chapitre dans un ouvrage collectif

- “ 'I would not have left your platform had I not been compelled...': Annie Besant's exclusion from the National Secular Society (1891)” in Hedenborg White, Manon et Tim Rudbog, éds, Esotericism and Deviance, Brill, 2023
+ — “ 'I would not have left your platform had I not been compelled...': Annie Besant's exclusion from the National Secular Society (1891)” in Hedenborg White, Manon et Tim Rudbog, éds, *Esotericism and Deviance*, Brill, 2023

 ## Interventions orales récentes